 Days 2-8: We’ll depart early for birding near Puerto Vallarta looking for such species as Limpkin and the endemic San Blas Jay.
 After an early lunch at the hotel we’ll drive north through the humid coastal hills to San Blas, our base for the coming week.
 We should find over 250 species within a few miles of town as we travel from the plantations and scrub around San Blas to palm forest near Singayta, shady coffee plantations and pine-oak forest, and the beach and lagoons at Matanchen.

-Characteristic landbirds around San Blas include Citreoline Trogon, Golden-cheeked Woodpecker, Sinaloa Crow, Happy Wren, Rufous-backed Thrush and Yellow-winged (Mexican) Cacique, and we’ll always be on the lookout for surprises such as Spotted Rail and Great Swallow-tailed Swift, which seem to pop up regularly.
+Characteristic landbirds around San Blas include Citreoline Trogon, Golden-cheeked Woodpecker, Sinaloa Crow, Happy Wren, Rufous-backed Thrush and Yellow-winged (Mexican) Cacique, and we’ll always be on the lookout for surprises such as Black-and-white Hawk-Eagle or Cassin’s Sparrow, which seem to pop up regularly.
 The area also holds a wealth of wintering migrants from North America including Black-capped Vireo and Painted Bunting.
 Certainly one of the highlights of a birding trip to San Blas is an evening boat trip winding through the mangroves, famous for roosting Boat-billed Herons and for Northern Potoos, which come out to hawk for insects at dusk.

 We’ll also make a day trip to a nearby mountain with pine-oak forest which offers a cooler climate and birds including White-eared, Berylline, and Bumblebee Hummingbirds, Red-faced, Hermit, and Rufous-capped Warblers, Painted and Slate-throated Redstarts, Tufted Flycatcher, and perhaps Red-headed Tanager and White-striped Woodcreeper.